sparktsang/sparktsang.github.io/_posts/gap.md

 I looked back at the wreckage of my ambitions.
 My entrepreneurial ventures had crashed on the shores of incompetence and fraud.
 My attempt to use language to enlighten had dissolved in a sea of apathy.
 My perfect, rational community in a game had ended in a quiet, lonely abdication, condemned by the very people I had empowered, who had told me, in essence, "We follow men, not principles."

+I remembered the first time I solved a math problem as a child — that pure moment of clarity before I learned that the world would never reward it.
+Somewhere along the way, that child had died, and I had mistaken his ghost for myself.
 There was no longer any system I could trust—not the market, not the human heart, and not even reason's own creations.
 Every structure I had built to preserve trust had only accelerated its decay.

 Every failure had felt like an error in the system's code, a glitch in the matrix of a world that refused to operate on logic.